scottbrandonmurphy/openmusictheory.github.io/harmonicFunctions.md

 ## Finding the function of a chord ##

-Each of the three harmonic functions—*tonic* (T), *subdominant* (S), and *dominant* (D)—have characteristic scale degrees.
+Each of the three harmonic functions — *tonic* (T), *subdominant* (S), and *dominant* (D) — have characteristic scale degrees.
 Tonic's characteristic scale degrees are 1, 3, 5, 6, and 7.
 Subdominant's characteristic scale degrees are 1, 2, 3, 4, and 6.
 Dominant's characteristic scale degrees are 2, 4, 5, 6, and 7.

 Ian Quinn (music theorist at Yale University) further distinguishes these scale degrees, using the categories of functional *triggers*, functional *associates*, and functional *dissonances*.
 These categories differentiate between scale degrees that are more or less characteristic of a function, and they help us understand the functional properties of chords whose scale degrees belong to more than one function, as well as how certain notes behave within a chord.